Skip to content

 sh

-aphrodite run --model /path/to/model-AWQ
+aphrodite run /path/to/model-AWQ

 TIP